Author: CLG

 This week’s keyword is The Wonderful Gift from God.

 Greetings to you in the name of our Lord and Savior Jesus Christ, and to Him be the Glory and to the Holy Ghost.
-This month’s key word is Thankfulness.
-To end this month, I want to expound on “The results and the benefits of being Thankful.”
+This month’s key phrase is: THE WONDERFUL GIFT FROM GOD.

 In His Service,